- To achieve their objective of setting up a bank, firms should be ready, willing and organised.

 Figure 8: Stages of the authorisation process (application)

-- Applications need to contain the relevant application forms, alongside a fee which is currently £25,000 (the fee may be subject to change in the future).
+- Applications need to contain the relevant application forms, alongside a fee (the fee may be subject to change in the future).

 - We will determine whether or not an application is complete – this affects the statutory deadline by which we must make a decision.